-The Little Rock/North Little Rock MSA Workforce Development Area is at the forefront of workforce development activities, and represents Arkansas's version of "the American Job Centers".
-There are six workforce centers spread throughout the six county region to ensure access to all Arkansans residing in the region.
+The Little Rock/ North Little Rock MSA Workforce Development Area is at the forefront of workforce development activities, and represent Arkansas's version of "the American Job Centers".
+There are six workforce centers spread through the six-county region to ensure access to all Arkansans residing in the region.
 The Little Rock and Conway Workforce Centers are the region's comprehensive centers.
-The workforce centers are managed locally by the Central Arkansas Workforce Development Board and the Little Rock Workforce Development Board, which are both composed of members from the public and a majority private sector.
+The workforce centers are managed locally by the Central Arkansas Workforce Development Board and the Little Rock Workforce Development Board, which are both composed of members from both the public and a majority private sector.